basics/nuxt-booster/README.md

 ## Consulting & Support

 Do you need further support, a consultation or a code review for an appropriate fee?
-Just contact us via eMail: dev@grabarzundpartner.de.
+Just contact us via eMail: <dev@grabarzundpartner.de>.
 We are looking forward to your request.

 ## License